Vigrond/rig-obs/README.md

 ### Disclaimer

 This is still a work in progress.
-This documentation mostly assumes an Android device as your streaming rig, as that is the only thing I have tested.
+This documentation mostly assumes:

+* an Android device as your streaming rig and Twitch as your streaming service, as that is the only thing I have tested.
+* You are somewhat familiar with OBS, ffmpeg, and Twitch streaming.

 ### Demo